The 1999 Survey

 These are questions that only continued and rational research can answer, and only if researchers have the support and encouragement of both scientists and the public.

-- The number of UFO reports made in Canada appear to hover around an average of about 203 cases per year.
-There were 16% fewer UFO reports made in 1998 than 1997.
+- The number of UFO reports made in Canada appear to hover around an average of about 230 cases per year.
+There were 259 UFO sightings reported in Canada in 1999 - about 30% more than 1998.

 - The distribution of UFO reports in Canada was somewhat related to the distribution of population.
-However, UFO reports come from all regions of Canada: from coast to coast and from the prairies to the high Arctic.
+UFO’s are reported from coast to coast and from the prairies to the Arctic.

-- Approximately 80% of UFO sightings were merely of lights in the night sky.
+- Approximately 80% of UFO sightings are merely observations of lights in the night sky.

-- In 1998, about 22% of all UFO reports were unexplained.
-This percentage of unknowns falls to about 6.7% when only higher-quality cases are considered.
+- In 1999, about 22% of all UFO reports were unexplained.
+This percentage of unknowns falls to about 3.2% when only high-quality cases are considered.

-- Most UFO sightings occurred between 9:00 pm and midnight.
+- Most UFO sightings occur between 9:00 pm and midnight.

-- UFO incidents usually have more than one witness, and most have two witnesses.
+- UFO incidents usually have more than one witness; in fact, most sightings have two witnesses.

-- In 1998, the typical UFO sighting lasted about 15 minutes, down from last year=s average of 20 minutes.
+- In 1999, the typical UFO sighting lasted between five and eight minutes, down from last year’s average of 15 minutes.

-- Most reported UFOs were white in colour.
+- Most reported UFOs are white in colour.

 The most important findings of this study include the fact that UFO sightings have continued to be reported at a more-or-less constant level over the past several years.
 People still report observing unusual objects in the sky, and some of these objects do not have obvious explanations.
 Many witnesses are pilots, police and other individuals with reasonably good observing capabilities and good judgement.
 Although most reported UFOs are simply lights in the night sky, a significant number are objects with definite shapes observed within the witnesses’ frame of reference.